matt4biz/oak/README.md

 	       statistics accumulating registers
 	clrvar reset the variable memory (both user-defined and results variables)
-	depth  push the existing stack depth onto it {w,z,y,x} -> {z,y,x,#}
+	delete removes a user-defined word or variable from memory (although it may be referenced by another word) depth  push the existing stack depth onto it {w,z,y,x} -> {z,y,x,#}
 	dump   display the stack & variables, leave stack unchanged